buddhafinger/vgt-spigot-mc/README.md

 Aim to maintain a 'vanilla' flavor of this repo.

-Create branches for a pre-modded version, World Edit, Essentials etc.
+Create branches for a pre-modded version, WorldEdit, Essentials, GriefPrevention

 Add in more useful commands and some example configs for pluggins.